status-im/swarms/ideas/172-topic-democracy.md

 Description: Topic Democracy as "opinion" pool as experimental.
 - System is deployed in mainnet.
-- Users can cast opinion as vote through Status.
+- Users can cast opinion as vote using SNT for Status proposals throug Topic Democracy..
-- Users can delegate opinion through Status.
+- Users can delegate opinion for Status proposals using SNT through Topic Democracy.
-- Inchain tabulation is not required.
+- Inchain tabulation is not required, because results can be calculated offchain and as no action would be taken by the result, inchain tabulation would be waste of gas.
 - Topic Democracy don't owns SNT.
 - Users are asked to approve proposal to upgrade into DAO Governance.
+When community decides this system is ready to take control of Status authority, a pool can be done and tabulated inchain to transfer control to Topic Democracy over a Topic Democracy proposal.
 - First DAO Governance can control network/assets by a multisig between current authority.

 ## Success Metrics